 Competition is a positive force that drives continuous change into a healthy market and puts pressure onto companies to improve their products.
 Learning organizations are inherently more competitive because of their ability to pivot quickly and capture market opportunities that other companies are not able to go after.
 This behavioral skill set can lead to disruptive innovation in dormant market sectors and generate interest that can re-energize the market.

 Amidst many, Uber is a notorious example of a system-product (on-demand ride hailing) that was able to expand across and innovate multiple industries.
 From transportation to food delivery, the company was able to capitalize on a single conceptual innovation by being introspective in regards to their performance, creating tight communication loops with its users, and adapting their existing model to specific market verticals.

 - Magur.no, Systematism Beyond Design Systems, Do I need a System?. ↩︎

-- Magur.no, Separation of Concerns in Systematic Design, Transversal Separation. ↩︎
+- Magur.no, Productization of a System, Transversal Separation. ↩︎

 - Wikipedia, Front End Innovation. ↩︎

 - Magur.no, Systematism Beyond Design Systems, Abstracted Systems. ↩︎

 - Investorpedia, Opportunity Cost. ↩︎